keyush06/Time-Series_Water-Supply-Prediction/README.md

-## Used ARIMA model to predict the water supply by chossing the optimal parameters through Autocorrelation Function (ACF) and Partial Autocorrelation Function (PACF) plots.
+## Used ARIMA model to predict the water supply by choosing the optimal parameters through Autocorrelation Function (ACF) and Partial Autocorrelation Function (PACF) plots.

 ##### The steps involved in the development of this project: -